fulldecent/open-location-code-wiki/Evaluation-of-Location-Encoding-Systems.md

 To aid recognition and memorisation, we include a separator to break the code into two parts, and to distinguish codes from postal codes.

-In their short form, Open Location Codes have from four to seven characters.
+In their short form, plus codes have from four to seven characters.
 These can be used on their own within 50km of the place, or globally by providing a city or locality within that distance.
-Full Open Location Codes require no other information to locate them.
+Full plus code require no other information to locate them.

-There is only one Open Location Code for a given location and area size.
+There is only one plus code for a given location and area size.
 Different codes can be generated with different areas, but they will share the leading characters.